Gardening in Scotland: Twentieth century to the present

 Some major planned gardens were created in the twentieth century.
 Ian Hamilton Finlay's (1925–2006) garden of Little Sparta opened in 1960, combining landscape, sculpture and concrete poetry.
 The American-born Charles Jencks (b.
-1939) has developed a number of landscape and sculpture gardens in Scotland, including the post-modern Garden of Cosmic Speculation near Dumfrieshire, begun in 1988, which incorporates elements of the history of the cosmos into traditional designs.
+1939) has developed a number of landscape and sculpture gardens in Scotland, including the post-modern Garden of Cosmic Speculation near Dumfriesshire, begun in 1988, which incorporates elements of the history of the cosmos into traditional designs.

 Both The National Trust for Scotland and Scotland's Gardens were founded in 1931.
 The National Trust owns and maintains many major gardens, particularly those associated with palaces, castles and estate houses.
 The Scotland's Gardens scheme opens gardens not normally seen by the public, using the proceeds to fund charities.

 Gardening began to be a major pursuit of the working and middle classes in the twentieth century.
 In the inter-war period there was a concerted attempt to encourage working-class men to abandon their traditional leisure activities in favour of activity in the garden, which was often given over to vegetable growing.
 Gardens were a deliberate part of the council housing schemes of the period, although the high density housing used in Scotland meant that there was less provision on the garden-suburb model than in England.
 Allotments were seen as one solution and by 1939 there were over 20,000 in Scotland.
 It was among the middle classes that domestic gardening took off in this period, fuelled by horticultural shows, open gardens, items in newspapers and increasing use of landscape features.

 In the post-war period there were increasing numbers of people who possessed gardens.
 This resulted in increased information on gardening on radio and TV.
 In 1978 the BBC began to broadcast The Beechgrove Garden, filmed in Scotland and aimed at the owners of suburban semi-detached houses.
 The twentieth and twenty-first centuries saw a huge increase in do-it-yourself gardening books and magazines.